 Your new puppy will arrive with some or all vaccinations.
 Puppies will receive its first vaccine

-than larger breeds.
+larger breeds.
 A full rabies shot is 4 times the dose for a full grown Newfoundland.
 The same shot is

 given to a 160lb dog as a 2lb dog.
 It does not make sense so please be aware of any reactions that your

 pup may exhibit.
 DO NOT GIVE THIRD PUPPY SHOT, RABIES SHOT, BORDATELLA, LYME

 VACCINE, ETC. AT THE SAME TIME!!!
-ONLY ONE SHOT AT A
+ONLY ONE SHOT AT A TIME.
+NO EXCEPTIONS!

-vaccination.
-I do not care what your vet says it is too much on a toy breed to be overdosed by too many vaccinations
+do not care what your vet says it is too much on a toy breed to be overdosed by too many vaccinations

 at once.
 I CANNOT STRESS THIS ENOUGH!
-IF THIS VACCINATION
+IF THIS VACCINATION PROTOCOL IS NOT

-was.
-This means that the DHP-PV and the Rabies shot should be given a more than a month
+means that the DHP-PV and the Rabies shot should be given a more than a month apart.

 ~ Spaying/Neutering ~